Ticket type: Public transport pass

 On board the train, bus, or boat

-Once you’re on board, you will need to present your Swiss Half Fare Card plus your ticket to the staff upon request.
+Once you’re on board, you will need to present your Swiss Half Fare Card plus your discounted ticket to the staff upon request.
 The controller may want to check your passport as well, to make sure you’re the owner of the presented card.

-We pick the Swiss Half Fare Card for about 10% of our Swiss holidays.
+Annika and I pick the Swiss Half Fare Card for about 10% of our Swiss holidays.
 Since we travel by public transport a lot, the Swiss Travel Pass is often better for us.

 Swiss Half Fare Card frequently asked questions